 Inverter for rolling stock

 We produced an inverter equipped with all-SiC power modules for use in rolling stock for the first time in the world and launched it at the end of fiscal 2015.
 It enables energy savings of approximately 40% compared to conventional vehicles.
 This product is now being used by many customers in and out of Japan.

-In addition to introducing smaller-diameter piping and achieving a 20% reduction in heat exchanger size, we have readjusted materials to reduce the weight by 6%, thereby enabling the production of a more compact, lighter air-conditioning system.
-Additionally, our aim is to reduce environmental impact by promoting the use of an alternate refrigerant with low GWP* as a replacement for greenhouse gases.
+In addition to introducing smaller-diameter piping and achieving a 20% reduction in heat exchanger size, we have readjusted the materials to reduce the weight by 6%, thereby producing a more compact, lighter air-conditioning system.
+Additionally, our aim is to reduce environmental impact by promoting the use of an alternate refrigerant with low GWP (Global Warming Potential) instead of greenhouse gases.

-In times of large-scale disasters, such as earthquakes and fires, Helicopter Direct Satellite Communication System transmits real-time aerial imagery of the affected areas from a helicopter to the authorities in charge of disaster response.
-By providing the people in charge of initial response, including emergency services, with accurate information on the affected areas, this system contributes to appropriate and prompt actions onsite.
+In times of large-scale disasters such as earthquakes and fires, Helicopter Satellite Communication System transmits real-time aerial images of the affected areas from a helicopter to the authorities in charge of disaster response.
+By providing accurate information on the affected areas, this system contributes to appropriate and prompt actions onsite, including emergency services.

-The next-generation GE-PON ONU subscriber equipment for optical access systems uses a passive optical network (PON) that enables optical fibers to be shared among many users and realizes wide-band communications.
+The optical access system 10G-EPON subscriber equipment uses a passive optical network (PON) that enables optical fibers to be shared among many users and realizes wide-band communications.
 It also achieves a 96% reduction in power consumption per traffic and 96% reduction in material usage compared to conventional equipment as a result of using parts that consume less power and reducing the number of parts in the equipment.